marianina8/workshop/session1/examples/example1/README.md

 Hello, world!
 ```

-If you provide any additional arguments, the program will print an error message and exit with a non-zero status code:
+If you provide any additional arguments, the program will print an error message and exit 1:

 ```
 $ ./cli -message "Hello, world!" extra argument